-- 1. If your sprayer has a bypass or jam valve you will need to active it at the same time as performing this test for the Norac valve to receive hydraulic pressure.
-One option is to have an assistant press and hold an unfold function while you are performing this test. - 2.
-Perform the manual override test for each proportional function by pushing in the pin with a small screwdriver or awl in the center of the coil as shown in Figure 12. - 3.
+- 1. Perform the manual override test for each proportional function by pushing in the pin with a small screwdriver or awl in the center of the coil as shown below. - 2.
 The corresponding boom function should move when you perform this test.